|

 Presented by Dr. Kathy Krause, Emerita Professor of French, UMKC

-On March, 30th, 2025, Dr. Kathy Krause spoke about the role of French women in the founding of Kansas City.
-The founding of Kansas
+On March, 30th, 2025, Dr. K. Krause spoke about the role of French women in the founding of Kansas City.
+The founding of Kansas City is

 |